Luna-Klatzer/docs_openhiven.py/docs/getting_started/index.md

 Welcome to the Quickstart page of OpenHiven.py!

 OpenHiven.py is an easy, fast and async API wrapper written in Python that provides extensive functionality for the Hiven Swarm and Hiven API.
+So if you want to run bots and utilise your client with additional functionality and tools OpenHiven.py is the Tool for you to make your Hiven Bot great

+!!! info

     The OpenHiven.py module is entirely written in async and can therefore only be used in an async event loop and environment.
 For more info about asyncio look into the [Asyncio documentation](https://docs.python.org/3/library/asyncio.html)

 ## Environment

 OpenHiven.py is a Python module and can currently on be run in environments with Python >= 3.6.
 This is due to the used module aiohttp which requires Functionality only available in Python 3.6 or higher!

-Python 2 is entirely not supported, and currently, there is no plan to make OpenHiven.py available for Python 2, since many features are dependent on Python 3 and the modern async module of Python 3 as well as aiohttp!
+Python 2 is entirely not supported, and currently, there is no plan to make the module available for Python 2, since many features are dependent on Python 3 and the modern async module of Python 3 as well as aiohttp!

 ## Installation